mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 connection, which on-path devices can do in any case by simply refusing to forward packets.

-Association tokens MUST be chosen by initiators to be hard to guess.
+Association tokens MUST be chosen by initiators to be hard to guess;
+otherwise, off-path devices can spoof association and response signals.
 Cryptographic random number generators suffice here.
-Note there is a tradeoff between per-packet overhead and state overhead at on-path devices, and assurance that an association token is hard to guess.
+In choosing the number of bits for an association token, there is a tradeoff between per-packet overhead and state overhead at on-path devices, and assurance that an association token is hard to guess.
 This tradeoff must be evaluated at protocol design time.

 There are a few considerations in choosing a function (or functions) to generate the response token from the association token, and to verify a response token given an association token.

-- Is the function symmetric (that is, do on-path devices do the same processing to verify a response token as the responder does to generate it), or asymmetric (where different processing is used on-path than at the responder)?
-- Is the function one-way or two-way?
-For one-way functions, it is difficult to generate an association token from a valid response token; for two-way functions, this difficulty does not exist.
-Using a two-way function may make it simpler to design on-path devices with reduced per-flow state requirements.
-- If the function is asymmetric, is there only a single valid response token for each association token, or multiple valid response tokens?
-- If the function is asymmetric, the verification process should be computationally as complex or less complex than the generation process.

-Two possible functions for response token generation are simple one's complement of the association token (a two-way, symmetric function), or taking N bits from an SHA-2 hash of the association token (a one-way, symmetric function).
-Both provide some assurance of knowledge of the association token and implementation of the protocol.
+The simplest such function is the identity function: the response token is simply the association token.
+Simple two-way functions (e.g. one's complement of the association token) provide additional assurance of implementation of the protocol, and cannot be accidentally triggered by simple reflection of unknown bits in a packet.
+One- way functions (e.g. truncated SHA-2 hash of the association token) additionally allow on-path recognition of initiator and responder from the middle of a flow.

 In any case, a concrete implementation of association signaling must choose a single function, or mechanism for unambiguously choosing one, at both endpoints as well as along the path.

-Note that if a concrete protocol driving this state machine requires the association and response tokens to be present on every packet, the token present identifies the direction of traffic.

 ## Stop Signaling

-A stop signal is a single bit directly carried or otherwise encoded in the protocol header to indicate that a flow is ending, whether normally or abnormally, and that state associated with the flow should be torn down.
+A stop signal is directly carried or otherwise encoded in the protocol header to indicate that a flow is ending, whether normally or abnormally, and that state associated with the flow should be torn down.
 Upon decoding a stop signal, a device on path should move the flow from uniflow state to null, or